UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - MUSIC: Adjust the volume of all tracks so it's somewhat consistent and nice

 - MUSIC: Consider adding HeatlyBro's music- Dark-Alley

+- Add x64 and x86 support for linux.
+Currently, in `build/linux64/love.AppImage`, the appimage is x86 ONLY!
+- ALSO, ANOTHER IMPORTANT NOTE: Linux doesnt work anyway!!!
+(0 bytes, doesnt install anything???)
+- (Get Auahdark to help...?)
+- We could also just put in the steam-requirements that you need an x86 compatible processor.

+- Submit lootplot build

 - Make steam-page for demo